 The Perfect Match - jenny at dapperhouse - Our Kidney Transplant Story

-In the early hours of October 1st 2014.
-Paul and I traveled into the city of Chicago for the transplant operations at Rush University Hospital.
+In the early hours of October 1st 2014, Paul and I traveled into the city of Chicago for the transplant operations at Rush University Hospital.
 I went into surgery first so they could remove my left kidney, and by the late afternoon it had been successfully transplanted into Paul’s lower abdomen.

 I had minor complications during my surgery.
 Paul had two complications so serious that caused the surgery to be stalled twice and threatened his life.
-They almost had to abort the whole transplant while Paul was on the operating table, but thanks to the expertise of the surgeons at RUSH Hospital Paul’s life and my (Paul’s new) kidney were saved.
-It was a total success!
+They almost had to abort the whole transplant while Paul was on the operating table, but thanks to the expertise of the surgeons at RUSH Hospital , Paul’s life and my (Paul’s new) kidney were saved.

 THe Perfect Match - At the hospital the morning of the surgery - jenny at dapperhouse #livingdonor #kidney #transplant

-It has been three months since the surgery and all is well.
-Recovery while difficult, was short lived and our new normal is drinking a lot of water!
-Paul regularly visits the hospital to monitor kidney functions.
-In addition, Paul has to take many pills which include anti-rejection and immunosuppressant pills.
-He will take these pills twice a day for the rest of his life which is much less intrusive than dialysis and should extend the life of his new kidney at least 20 more years.
+In the next few years, Paul regularly visited the hospital to monitor his kidney function.
+In addition, Paul had to take many pills each day which included anti-rejection and immunosuppressant pills.
+He would take these pills twice a day for the rest of his life which was much less intrusive than dialysis and should have extended the life of his new kidney at least 20 more years.

 The Perfect Match - Husband and Wife Kidney Donation Story - jenny at dapperhouse